The Origin of the Feces: Album content

-The album is composed primarily of slightly altered, re-recorded versions of tracks that had appeared already on Slow, Deep and Hard.
-They appear on The Origin of the Feces under new titles: "I Know You're Fucking Someone Else" was "Unsuccessfully Coping with the Natural Beauty of Infidelity" on the previous album, "Gravity" was "Gravitational Constant: G = 6.67 x 10^{-8} cm^{-3} gm^{-1} sec^{-2}", "Pain" was "Prelude to Agony", and "Kill You Tonight" was "Xero Tolerance".
+The album is composed primarily of reworked, re-recorded versions of tracks that previously appeared on the band's debut album, Slow, Deep and Hard.
+The previously released songs are listed under new, alternate titles on The Origin of the Feces packaging and liner notes: "Unsuccessfully Coping with the Natural Beauty of Infidelity" was retitled "I Know You're Fucking Someone Else", "Gravitational Constant: G = 6.67 × 10^{−8} cm^{−3} gm^{−1} sec^{−2}" was renamed "Gravity", "Prelude to Agony" is listed as "Pain" and "Xero Tolerance" became "Kill You Tonight".

-One song, "Are You Afraid?", is an original composition that the band played live as an introduction to "Gravity" but never included on an official studio album.
-It foreshadows the gothic sound the band would adopt on their next album, Bloody Kisses.
+Another track, "Are You Afraid", is a brand new, original composition that the band performed as an introduction to "Gravity" during their live shows but had yet to include on an official studio album.
+It foreshadowed the "gothic" sound that the band would adopt on their 1993 followup, Bloody Kisses.

 This album also started the tradition of Type O Negative recording cover songs performed in their distinct, gothic metal sound.
 The album included the band's cover of Billy Roberts' "Hey Joe" which was made famous by the Jimi Hendrix Experience.
 The song was retitled "Hey Pete" for its inclusion on The Origin Of The Feces and it featured re-worked lyrics.
 The new title and revised lyrics were references to Type O Negative frontman Peter Steele.
 The reprise of "Kill You Tonight" includes a sample of the closing piano strike from The Beatles' "A Day in the Life".
 The remastered 1994 reissue of The Origin Of The Feces also included a bonus cover track of Black Sabbath's "Paranoid" (which also contains the main riff of Black Sabbath's "Iron Man" midway through).
 This cover was originally recorded for inclusion on the 1994 compilation album "Nativity in Black: A Tribute to Black Sabbath" however it was scrapped from the project when Megadeth signed on and requested they perform "Paranoid" on the album.
 As a result, Type O Negative was forced to record another Black Sabbath song in order to be included on the tribute album.
 The band settled on the song "Black Sabbath" instead, and Black Sabbath themselves were very impressed with Type O Negative's take on the song.
 Original Black Sabbath drummer, Bill Ward, cited Type O Negative's performance as his favorite from the album.

 In another instance of the band's sense of humor, circus impresario P. T. Barnum is credited as a co-producer for the record, despite the fact that he had been dead for over 100 years at the time the album was released.